Cinnamon Vs Cassia

 Nutrient Composition and Health Benefits in Different Types of Cinnamon

-Per 100g (no, you won’t eat this much!), all cinnamons cinnamon pack 247 calories, 53g of fiber, and 4g of protein (Source: USDA).
+Per 100g (no, you won’t eat this much!), all cinnamon packs 247 calories, 53g of fiber, and 4g of protein (Source: USDA).
 But realistically, a teaspoon (2.6g) gives you a sprinkle of iron, calcium, and manganese—plus a fiber boost to support digestion.

 Their unique plant compounds define their health roles.